green-code-initiative/ecoCode/hackathon/README.md

 <h3>Environment</h3>

 The set or rules comes from the detailed [Energy Smells catalog](https://olegoaer.perso.univ-pau.fr/android-energy-smells/).
-3/4 have already been implemented in the plugin.
+3/4 of them have been already implemented in the plugin.
 Table of unimplemented rules below:

 | # | **Rule Name**      |     **Scope**     |
 |---|:----------------|:-------------:|